umccr/oncoanalyser-aws/README.md

 * Many Docker images on DockerHub, ideally would be on ECR
 * Only broad control over processes run currently

+Items that need to be addressed

+* STAR currently does **not** accept multiple forward/reverse FASTQs
+* Extra arguments for `run.sh` are ignored, error should be raised
+* Job cancellation is difficult when the pipeline crashes
+* I have observed a rare issue with unexpected Fusion shutdown that interrupts processing

 #### Usage

 🚧